 The results show that prices in the more competitive box are on average higher by 14% than the monopolistic market.
 While this result is very surprising on the surface, it is consistent with our findings in the data description section.
-While as Bresnahan et al. (1997) suggest, in an industry with no obvious barriers to entry, one would expect participants to seek out relatively underpopulated market segments, we speculate that crowded product spaces - specifically, the top and bottom of the product space - are crowded because most users are there.
+While as Bresnahan, Stern and Trajtenberg (1997) suggest, in an industry with no obvious barriers to entry one would expect participants to seek out relatively under-populated market segments, we speculate that crowded product spaces-specifically, the top and bottom of the product space-are crowded because most users are there.
 The settings are competitive to some degree, but we cannot tell how much difference this competition makes.
 Endogenous entry means the statistics about the presence of suppliers are more informative about the size of demand than the competitive intensity of rivalry.

-5.3.
-Robustness Checks

-5.3.1.
+5.3 ROBUSTNESS CHECKS

 Pricing within a Product Line.
 Our focus in the previous section was on differences across firms.
-To understand better a firm's pricing strategy, we next study the difference of prices within a portfolio.
-For each firm i, we define $priceDiff^{i} = \log\left(\frac{P{Top}^{i}}{P{Bottom}^{i}}\right)$, where P{Top}^{i} and P{Bottom}^{i} are the prices of the top contract and bottom contract offered by firm i respectively.
+To better understand a firm's pricing strategy, we next study the difference and $P{Bottom}^{i}$ are the prices of the top contract and bottom contract offered by firm i, respectively.
 We run a regression with priceDiff as the dependent variable.
 This is a robustness check for our inferences in the hedonic price equation.
 This new equation has differenced out unobservables for two contracts coming from the same firm.
 It is identified from differences between firms.
-We define the differences in the product slots and storage offering in a similar way, $prodDiff^{i} = \log\left(\frac{productSlot{Top}^{i}}{productSlot{Bottom}^{i}}\right)$.
+We define the differences in the product slots

+of prices within a portfolio.
+For each firm

+$$i$$

+, we define $priceDiff^i = log\left(\frac{P{Top}^i}{P{Bottom}^i}\right)$ , where $P{Top}^i$

+and storage offering in a similar way,

+$$prodDiff^i = log\left(\frac{productSlot{Top}^i}{productSlot{Bottom}^i}\right)$$

+,

+$storDiff^i = log\left(\frac{storage^i{Top}}{storage^i{Bottom}}\right)$ .
 We use as many of the same variables as possible, dropping the measurement of competition, which cannot identify any single coefficient in this specification.
 Because we want to study price ranges, we look only at firms that offer portfolios with at least two contracts.
 The resulting data set includes 116 observations of 116 firms.
 We present the results in Table 5.
 This robustness check is largely consistent with the earlier specifications, though with less statistical significance due to the smaller number of observations.